nakulattrey2003/Airbnb/README.md

 ## Installation

-To use ShoesWala, follow these steps:
+To use Airbnb, follow these steps:

 1. Clone the repository: `https://github.com/nakulattrey2003/Airbnb.git`
 2. Navigate to the project directory: `cd Airbnb`
 3. Install dependencies: `npm install`
-4. Start the development server: `npm start`
+4. Go to backend and then start server: `cd backend` then `npm start`
+5. Go to backend and then start server: `cd frontend` then `npm start`
-5. Open your browser and visit `http://localhost:3000` to view the application.
+6. Open your browser and visit `http://localhost:3000` to view the application.

 ## Resources
 - Youtube